 Want to try to eat?

-I'll (try) think about it a little bit.
+I will (try to) think about it a bit.

 Temiru is a verb and can be conjugated!
-So you are able to use the "tai" shape to say: "I want to try".
-Not all phrases that have the expression “mitai” should be translated as Want to Try, but just want.
+So you are able to use the form "tai" to say: “I want to try”.
+Not all sentences that contain the expression “mitai” should be translated as Wanting to Try, but just wanting.

 I want to try!

-I would like to (try) get to know you.
+I would like to (try, experience) meet you.

 みんなを笑いの 渦 に巻き込んでみたい。